 During Chol Hamoed, it is customary to continue the holiday spirit and avoid unnecessary work.
 Mundane chores such as laundry are postponed.
 If possible, people do not work and avoid shopping except for essentials for the holiday.
 In synagogue, the Torah is read and Hallel (festive Psalms of praise) and Mussaf (the additional service) are recited.

 On Sukkot, the requirements to dwell in the sukkah and the mitzvah of the four species continue throughout Chol Hamoed.
-On Chol Hamoed of Passover, one maintains the prohibition against eating chametz (leaven), but it is not required to eat matzah.
+On Chol Hamoed of Passover, one maintains the prohibition against eating chametz (leaven) but is not required to eat matzah.

 During Chol Hamoed, people offer special greetings to each other by saying either “Gut Moed,” which is Yiddish for “Good Festival,” or “Moadim L’Simcha,” which is “Holidays for Happiness,” or “Chag Sameach,” which is Hebrew for “Happy Holiday.”

 This Treat was previously published on April 18, 2014.